disneystreaming/smithy4s/modules/docs/markdown/05-design/02-schemas.md

 ```

 This hints at the default serialisation that AWS has intended to use on unions expressed in smithy, namely **tagged unions**.
 Indeed, the AWS json-centric protocols specifies that shapes like these should be serialised in objects with a single key/value entry, where the key receives the value of the tag.
-For instance, `{ "a" : 1 }` or `{ "b" : "two" }`.
+For instance, `{ "a": 1 }` or `{ "b": "two" }`.
 There are some very relevant technical reasons for it, but this way of encoding unions/co-products in JSON is arguably the best.
 It may also be familiar to [Circe](https://circe.github.io/circe/) users as it's the default encoding of co-products in circe-generic.